 The CRA makes it increasingly difficult for traders to exclude their liability over a certain amount.
 Terms that relate to advising the trader of a claim within a specified time frame would be the subject of the new ‘fairness’ test in the CRA.
 In the case of removals claims, if the removals contract was formed after 1 October 2015, the frustrating limit of ‘£40 per item’ will be a thing of the past in the vast majority of cases.

-For more information on any of the issues raised in this article, please contact Joe Warren by emailing firstname.lastname@example.org or phoning 0117 904 5758.
+For more information on limitation clauses or any of the other issues raised in this article, or on property insurance litigation matters in general, contact our Property Litigation team or tel: 0117 904 6000.